 But what if you’re seeing cities that are further apart?
-For example, if you’re going from Copenhagen to Amsterdam, flights are the best in this case because that train is a loooong one!
+For example, if you’re going from Copenhagen to Amsterdam, flights are the best in this case because that train is a long one!
 A 15 hour train ride can really cut into your itinerary’s fun time!

 Flights within Europe are very cheap and there’s almost always a deal from one city to another.
 Using Google Flights is a quick and easy way to check for any cheap deals.

-But what about bus?
+What about bus?